Applicants must read and acknowledge their understanding of the information and instructions.

 Jefferson City MO 65109

-External documents -Many additional documents, beyond the application form, are required to complete your application and admissions file.
+External documents - Many additional documents, beyond the application forms listed above, are required to complete your application

+and admissions file.
 We refer to these as "external documents."
-External documents are documents that are required based upon your answers in the application form and which you
+External documents are documents that are required based upon your answers in the

-typically must obtain from some third party.
-Examples of external documents include your driver's license records, police
+application forms and which you typically must obtain from some third party.
+Examples of external documents include your driver's license

 External documents can be submitted before, concurrent with, or after filing of your application.
 While we do not require that external documents be

-received all required external documents.
-Therefore, it is in your best interest to submit all required external documents in a timely manner, preferably
+have received all required external documents.
+Therefore, it is in your best interest to submit all required external documents in a timely manner,

-with the paper portions of your application.
-It is helpful if you include a cover letter with the paper portion of your application listing any missing
+preferably with the paper portions of your application.
+It is helpful if you include a cover letter with the paper portion of your application listing

 All external documents, with exception to final law school transcripts, can be uploaded after submitting your application electronically by clicking the "Upload New Document" button located in the bottom right corner of your MBLE user homepage.